Progress emerges in U.S. budget talks; Murray sees path to deal

 But the party is beginning to splinter over the sequester cuts, indicating that there may not be enough Republican votes to approve the lower spending level of $967 billion.
 Democrats want to return to the pre-sequester level of $1.058 trillion for the current fiscal year.

-An inability of Congress to approve a 2014 budget at the $967 billion level could be providing an incentive for Murray and Ryan to forge a substitute deal.
+It might be too difficult to pass a budget at the $967 billion level, creating an incentive for alternative deal.

+The messy rollout of President Barack Obama's signature health care law offers another incentive for Republicans to cut a deal, said Jim Manley, a former aide to Democratic Senate Majority Leader Harry Reid.

+"They want to focus, to the extent that they can, on Obamacare and not get sidetracked by budget debacles," said Manley, who noted the problems with the healthcare laws are creating political problems for Obama and Democrats.

-McConnell's pitch in a closed-door meeting received push back from some House Republicans, including Republican Representative Scott Rigell, whose Virginia district is home to many naval installations in the Norfolk area that would suffer big cuts.
+McConnell's pitch in a closed-door meeting met resistance from some House Republicans, including Representative Scott Rigell, whose Virginia district is home to many naval installations in the Norfolk area that would suffer big cuts.

 "Congressman Rigell did speak with the senator to make clear his views that the combination of sequester and continuing resolutions are damaging our military," said Rigell spokeswoman Kim Mosser Knapp.